Last updated on September 7th, 2019 at 02:21 pm

 Here’s where REthink could take a page out of Top Producer’s book.
 This company, unlike REthink, offers users free live onboarding to help them get started as quickly as possible.

 Whether this makes up for the slight inconvenience regarding basic functions, will come down to your own experience.
 But it’s definitely a good look, and I’m sure users will appreciate the gesture.

-Even after you’re fully set up and ready to go, you’ll need to adjust to the workflow.
+Even after you’re fully set up and ready to go, you must adjust to the workflow.
 There are features put in place, however, that can help you settle in nicely.

 Such as the Follow Up Coach that suggest 5 leads you can reach out to.
-The suggestions are based on criteria you set up, and can be helpful with nurturing leads.
+They base the suggestions on criteria you set up and can be helpful with nurturing leads.

 Users almost unanimously agree that the learning curve is a bit too steep.
 But they equally agree that the quality you are getting at the price is a bit hard to beat.

 Based on our own research and customer reviews, here are Top Producer’s standout features: